JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7941 days**.

-And here is a just a random fact -  **Another word to refer to old age is senectitude**.
+And here is a just a random fact -  **The WD in WD-40 stands for Water Displacer**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)